Invertible Manifold Learning for Dimension Reduction: Appendix

 where $k$ is that for $k$-NN used in defining $N_i$ and

 \item [(6)] \textbf{$l$-MSE} (embedding quality).
 This indicator is to evaluate the distance disturbance between the input space and latent space with $L_{2}$ norm-based error.

 \item [(7)] \textbf{ACC} (generalization ability).
-To measure the generalization ability of the learned representation, logistic regression \citep{2011-JMLR-sklearn} is performed after the latent representation.
+In general, a good representation should have a good generation ability to downstream tasks.
+To measure this ability, logistic regression \cite{2011-JMLR-sklearn} is performed after the learned latent representation.
 We report the mean accuracy on the test set for $10$-fold cross-validation. \end{enumerate}